-- 4.2 The first stage involves undertaking analysis to determine whether there are any inter regional flow constraints in the national electricity market that are not being examined by Network Service Providers.
-To undertake this exercise the AEMC will generally analyse and compare the following documents: - the two most recent National Transmission Network Development Plans published by AEMO under clause 5.20.2 of the NER; - the most recent congestion information resource published by AEMO under clause 3.7A of the NER;5 - the most recent transmission annual planning reports published by Transmission Network Service Providers under clause 5.12.2 of the NER; and - any other relevant documents, such as any RIT-T reports published under clause 5.16.4 of the NER. - 4.3 The second stage of the process is only undertaken if the first stage identifies any constraints on inter regional flow paths that may not have been adequately examined by the relevant Network Service Provider(s).
+- 4.1 The AEMC uses a three stage process in determining whether to exercise the LRPP. - 4.2 The first stage involves undertaking analysis to determine whether there are any inter regional flow constraints in the national electricity market that may not have been adequately examined by Network Service Providers.
+To undertake this exercise the AEMC will generally analyse and compare the following documents: - the two most recent National Transmission Network Development Plans published by AEMO under clause 5.20.2 of the NER; - the most recent congestion information resource published by AEMO under clause 3.7A of the NER;2 - the most recent transmission annual planning reports published by Transmission Network Service Providers under clause 5.12.2 of the NER; and - any other relevant documents, such as any RIT-T reports published under clause 5.16.4 of the NER. - 4.3 The second stage of the process is only undertaken if the first stage identifies any constraints on inter regional flow paths that may not have been adequately examined by the relevant Network Service Provider(s).
 This stage involves more closely examining the inter regional flow paths and the estimated economic impacts of any constraints to determine whether exercising the LRPP may meet the national electricity objective.
-During this stage, the AEMC will request information from AEMO and relevant Registered Participants. - 4.4 The AEMC will only undertake the third stage of the process if it has determined that exercising the LRPP may meet the national electricity objective during stage two of the process.
-This stage focuses on who the AEMC should direct to undertake the RIT-T.
+During this stage, the AEMC will request information from AEMO and relevant Registered Participants.